 Romare Bearden Day is declared in Philadelphia, Pennsylvania, to celebrate the achievements of Romare and Nanette Bearden.

-Presented with the National Medal of Arts, the nation’s highest honor for artistic excellence, by President Ronald Reagan.
+Presented with the National Medal of Arts by President Ronald Reagan.

 Honored by the New York Artists Equity Association for Lifetime of Artistic Achievement and Devotion to Fellow Artists’ Interests.

 Receives Honorary Doctorate in Literature from Atlanta University, Atlanta, GA.